BrianPugh/cyclopts/docs/source/api.rst

       :type: Optional[bool]
       :value: None

-      Show this group in the help-panel.
+      Show this group on the help-page.
       Defaults to ``None``, which will only show the group if a ``name`` is provided.

    .. attribute:: default_parameter